Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

 According to Whitney's classification \cite{W}, the generic singularities of the projection of a smooth surface are the smooth folds and cusps.
 This motivates the analogous definition of generic singularity in the PL case.

-\begin{definition}[Generic three-dimensional diagram] A three-dimen\-sio\-nal diagram is called generic if the only singularities of the projection $p_2$ on surfaces are folds and cusps, and the only singularities of $p_1\circ p_2$ on lines and folds are maxima and minima.
+\begin{definition} A three-dimen\-sio\-nal diagram is called {\bf generic} if the only singularities of the projection $p_2$ on surfaces are folds and cusps, and the only singularities of $p_1\circ p_2$ on lines and folds are maxima and minima.
 In addition, the subdivision obtained by additional lines at the folds and additional vertices at the cusps and the intersection of folds and lines is required to be a generic progressive diagram according to Definition \ref{3ddiag}. \end{definition}

 The definition and evaluation of a diagram for a Gray category with duals follows the same pattern as for two-dimensional diagrams in Section \ref{2catdualssection}.
-Again it will be assumed without further mention that diagrams are generic where this is appropriate. \begin{definition} Let $\mathcal G$ be a Gray category with duals.
-A diagram for $\mathcal G$ is a three-dimensional diagram $D$ together with a labelling of its minimal progressive subdivision $S$ with elements of $\mathcal G$ that makes $S$ into a Gray category diagram.
-This labelling is required to be such that the fold lines are labelled appropriately with either $\eta_F$ or $\eta^*_F$, the cusps with $T_F$, $T_F^{-1}$, $*T_F$, or $*T_F^{-1}$, the minima and maxima for lines by $\epsilon_\mu$ or $\epsilon_\mu^*$, and the minima and maxima for folds by $\epsilon_{\eta_F}$, $\epsilon_{\eta_F}^*$, $\epsilon^*_{\eta_F}$ or $\epsilon^*_{\eta_F^*}$, as shown in Figure \ref{saddle}.
-The evaluation of $D$ is defined as the evaluation of $S$. \end{definition}
+Again it will be assumed without further mention that diagrams are generic where this is appropriate.